openshift/enhancements/enhancements/cert-manager/istio-csr-controller.md

 	Namespace string `json:"namespace,omitempty"`
 }

+// ControllerConfig is for configuring the controller for setting up
-type ControllerConfig struct {
+// defaults to enable istio-csr agent. type ControllerConfig struct {
 	// labels to apply to all resources created for istio-csr agent deployment.
 	Labels map[string]string `json:"labels,omitempty"`